-On the Digital Output(Optical) screen (Note 2), click the Default Format tab and then select the sample rate and bit depth.
+On the Digital Output(Optical) screen (Note), click the Default Format tab and then select the sample rate and bit depth.
 Click OK to complete.

-- (Note 1) The actual locations of the S/PDIF Out connectors may differ by model. - (Note 2) Enter the Digital Output(Optical) screen to configure further settings if you use the S/PDIF Out connector(s) on the back panel for digital audio output or enter the Digital Output screen if you use the internal S/PDIF Out connector (SPDIF\O) for digital audio output.
+(Note) Enter the Digital Output(Optical) screen to configure further settings if you use the S/PDIF Out connector on the back panel for digital audio output or enter the Digital Output screen if you use the internal S/PDIF Out connector (SPDIF\O) for digital audio output.